gitlevich/NitroService/readme.md

 ## Configuration

-Before you can run the service, you need to add to the classpath a new file with name `application.conf` and the following content:
+Before you can run the service, you need to create the file `application.conf` on the classpath and put there the following incantation:

 `nitro = {
     fetcher = {